neoneo/signal.js/README.md

 Signal.js
 ---------
-Signals are related to promises.
-The main difference is that a Signal will keep calling the listener whereas a Promise will call the listener just once.
+Signals are similar to promises.
+The main difference is that a signal will keep calling the listener whereas a promise will call the listener just once.
+Additionally, a signal has no failure analog (onReject) at the moment.

-It is still work (and thought) in progress, but the idea is interesting IMO.
+It is work (and thought) in progress, but the idea is interesting IMO.

 Usage: